-- 7. In a color class show, at the discretion of the judges, more than one first, second or third place ribbon may be awarded in a class, provided awards are made to different varieties.
+- 7. At the discretion of the judges, more than one first, second or third place ribbon may be awarded in a class, provided awards are made to different varieties.
 In collection classes calling for more than one variety, more than one first, second or third place ribbon may be awarded.
-Selection of the best in the collection class shall be from the blue-ribbon winners if there is more than one.
+Selection of the best in the collection class shall be from the blue- ribbon winners if there is more than one.
 More than one Honorable Mention Ribbon may be awarded in any class. - 8.
 In selecting the Courts of Honor and other certificate winners it is recommended that the judges use a written ballot rather than oral selection. - 9.
-Judges should not enter the exhibitors' preparation area or the show area prior to the designated time for judging to commence.
-A separate preparation area should be made by the Show Committee for the judges to prepare their entries.
-In the absence of a separate preparation area for judges, judges should quickly place their entry or entries and immediately exit the preparation area. - 10.
+Judges preparing entries near other exhibitors should work independently and refrain from advising fellow exhibitors. - 10.
 The final authority for a rose show is its own schedule.
 It should be followed as printed.
 However, when ARS Awards are given, the rules governing these awards must be followed or the judges must decline to give the awards. - 11.
 Judges should be familiar with the references that list ARS approved exhibition names.
 The online Modern Roses database is the most up to date ARS publication.
 If it is not available in the show area, judges should have personal copies of these references with them.
 It is helpful for show committees to have a copy of each of these references available to ease the burden of judges having to carry their own copies.
 However, unless judges are certain these references will be available, they should provide their own copies (See Chapter 4, Disqualification and Penalization, for a list of these references).